GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-16-spring-root-annotations.md

 - *@Scope* - Defines bean scope
 - *@Lazy* - Lazy initialization
 - *@PostConstruct and @PreDestroy* -  (Java standard, not Spring)

+### Incomplete

+This list is incomplete, it is missing data/JPA related annotations.
+Probably I won't use this list in the future, it is still too exhaustive.
+But I might become more aware of inheritance/composition structures when applying annotations and that is a win.